-This means that even if you don’t notice an illness in your pet, your pet can in fact pass on the bacteria or parasites that they ingested with the food and pass this onto people.
+This means that even if you don’t notice illness in your pet, your pet can, in fact, pass on the bacteria or parasites that they ingested with the food and pass this onto people.

 People can be exposed to these bugs in a range of ways such as direct contact via touching, patting, exposure to saliva and faeces and even sharing sleeping spaces.

 Feeding a pet a raw diet can expose to parasites and bacteria all humans in the home and those that those that come into contact with your pet, but especially pregnant women, the very young, the very old and those that are immunocompromised.

 This is when sharing a kiss with your pet is probably not exactly the best advice!

 Some may be complete, the majority are not.
 Most require the addition of many supplements.